 The National Defense Authorization Act also provides 12 weeks of FMLA leave to an employee for qualifying exigencies arising out of the employee’s spouse, child or parent’s active duty call or call to active duty with the Armed Forces.
 No serious medical condition is required for this type of leave.
 CEI may require the request for this type of leave be supported by certification that the service member is actually on active duty or has been called to active duty.
 CEI employees shall provide prior notice when the need for this type of leave is foreseeable.

 If you have any questions about your rights under FMLA please contact the Human Resource Office.

 Part-time and temporary employees are not eligible for benefits, but are covered by Worker’s Compensation insurance as required by law.
 All other benefits are to be determined by the Board of Trustees.

 Employee Educational Benefits

+For information on reduced tuition rates, please contact the human resources office.
 Employees seeking reduced tuition must submit a tuition reduction form, in a timely manner, before the beginning of each semester.
 The form must be signed by the employee’s supervisor and submitted to the office of human resources.
 The reduction form may be found on the CEI website.